-Results along these lines are being obtained in an ongoing NIH-funded research project of Prof. T. R. Young that involves Prof. S. Aizicovici, graduate students R. Buckalew, G. Moses, M. Smith, D. Sturgill, and undergraduate students N. Burk from the OU Math Department as well as several external collaborators.
+Results along these lines are being obtained in an ongoing NIH-funded research project led by Prof. T. R. Young that involves a number of OU graduate and undergraduate students as well as several internal and external collaborators.

 If the ODEs for the agents satisfy certain conditions and their interactions involve certain kinds of intermediaries, then the ODE dynamics precisely matches the discrete dynamics of a Boolean model.